-Fishbone diagram may also be referred to as “Cause and Effect” diagram, or Ishikawa diagrams, after their founder Kaoru Ishikawa.
+Fishbone diagrams may also be referred to as “Cause and Effect” diagrams, or Ishikawa diagrams, after their founder Kaoru Ishikawa.
 Whatever your preferred term, the fishbone diagram is a great tool for delving into a problem when we need to determine the root cause, and you are surrounded by the opinions of those around you.
 It provides a process to clearly define the “Effect” and then puts you to thinking about the possible causes, based on the categories of common problems in manufacturing.

 Defining your “Effect”

 The first step in using the fishbone diagram as a problem solving tool is to clearly define your effect, or outcome that you don’t like.
 This could be a quality issues, not meeting metrics or troubleshooting the introduction of a new process or product line.
 This becomes the “head” of the diagram.
 Use butchers paper or a whiteboard to sketch out out the fishbones template.

 Defining an effect takes a little practice.
 Make sure it is brief and succinct.
 Use facts and numbers where possible.
 Spend a few minutes reflecting on your effect with the team; does everyone agree that the statement defines the problem as fully as possible?